petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 background in the clipping editor, there should be no missing black areas.
 Cancel the clipping editor dialog.
 Save a screenshot to the pictures folder via the screenshot button and verify its creation.
 Do the same in 2x, 3x and 4x modes and ensure the screenshots are saved correctly; use the clipping editor accordingly.
-Close the emulation window, reopen it (it should still be in 1x mode upon start) and take screenshots again.
+Close the emulation window, reopen it and take screenshots again.

 Configure the WinFellow plugin for Direct3D mode (Tools->Options->Emulation, Plugins, WinFellow, Graphics API).
 Start the Amiga 1000 system; click the 1x scaling button and close the emulation session.